MetroCS/redistricting/Vision.md

 - Demonstrates how redistricting can be used to establish an advantage for a political party or group (Gerrymandering); and
 - Facilitates incrementally adding functionality to its modeling capability.

+### Scope

+Initial Scope
+- A library (Java package) that provides utilities for building programs that investigate redistricting scenarios Expanded Scope
+- A user interface for redistricting scenario exploration

-## Stakeholder Types
+### Stakeholder Identification

-- User: public, students, novice programmers
+- *User*: public, students, programmers (including novice and experienced)
-- Educator: instructors, mentors, tutors
+- *Educator*: instructors, mentors, tutors
-- Maintainer: project developers, maintainers, and quality engineers
+- *Maintainer*: project developers, maintainers, and quality engineers